Cracking the Code of Children's Sleep (And Your Sanity) - post

 • The use of screens before bedtime can disrupt children's sleep patterns.
 The blue light emitted by devices interferes with melatonin production, making it more challenging for children to fall asleep.

-• Limiting screen time in the evening and encouraging calming activities, such as reading or quiet play, can enhance sleep quality and help children settle down for the night.
+• Limiting screen time in the evening and encouraging calming activities, such as reading or quiet #play, Spanish Buy Now $16.00 can enhance sleep quality and help children settle down for the night.

 References